flxw/flxw.github.io/_app/_posts/blog/2022-11-10-standing-up-sigstore-locally.md

 The Sigstore project is just getting started, and there are tons of ways to [contribute](https://docs.sigstore.dev/contributing).
 You can meet me and many others in the Sigstore Slack channel `private-sigstore-users`, putting together a manual for operating a deployment for a longer duration.

-This is a living document, and I'll edit it in the future to remove the TUF section and add one for including DEX as an OIDC token forwarder.
+This is a living document, and I'll edit it in the future to include DEX as an OIDC token forwarder.